qcjx96/qcjx96.github.io/_posts/2025-04-01-The-Celebration.md

 I'm dealing with some burnout of my own.
 Ever since I'd gotten home (and stopped drinking), I have been anxious about being productive.
 (But sometimes, like now, I also just don't want to work.
 I can feel it in my body and my brain.
 And this makes me more anxious, and probably a manifestation of burnout syndrome.
 So instead of working, I'm blogging.)

 Anyway, I've been trying to start a research blog, which I could hopefully use for my PhD applications this winter, about a nine months from now, to explain what I have been doing for a year after I quit my job.
-So far the work is going very slowly, but I think I am making progress.
+So far, I am making slow progress.

-# Rant about work
+# The work

 My inital plan was to do a short research project on the US-Canadian trade war.
 The main methodology would be implementing a very simple computable egeneral equilibrium model (CGEM), which I think would be quite impressive given that I'm just a lowly pre-doc.
 But CGEMs turned out to be quite hard.